-On August 26, 2021 by and through a joint venture subsidiary of the Company, we purchased real property located at 1000 Montreal Road, Clarkston, GA 30021 (the "Parc 1000 Property") for \$31,040,000, with debt financing of \$27,268,000.
-Our contribution was

-\$8,500,000.
-This is a "value-add" transaction whereby only relatively slight renovations are contemplated.
-The investment horizon is approximately three (3) years from acquisition, provided however that there is no restriction on an earlier sale of the property following stabilization once the "value-add" improvements are completed.
+On August 26, 2021, by and through a joint venture subsidiary of the Company, we purchased real property located at 1000 Montreal Road, Clarkston, GA 30021 (the "Parc 1000 Property") for \$31,040,000, with debt financing of \$27,268,000.
+Our initial contribution was \$8,500,000 with additional contributions possible as the Company may determine necessary.
+This is a "value-add" transaction whereby only relatively slight renovations are initially contemplated.
+The investment horizon is approximately nine (9) years from acquisition (extended from approximately three (3) years), provided however that there is no restriction on an earlier sale of the property following stabilization once the "value-add" improvements are completed.
 While there may be some cash flow to the Company prior to sale, it is anticipated that the bulk of the returns will come upon sale of the property.
-As of March 31, 2024, an internal valuation of the Parc 1000 Property is \$43,250,000, with debt outstanding of \$26,163,008.
+As of March 31, 2025, an internal valuation of the Parc 1000 Property is \$36,825,000, with debt outstanding of \$25,163,008.

-On April 26, 2022 by and through a joint venture subsidiary of the Company, we purchased real property located at 3799 N Decatur Road, Decatur, GA 30021, commonly called the "Brentwood Apartments" (the "Brentwood Property") for \$24,180,000, with debt financing of \$20,651,725.
-Our contribution was \$7,500,000.
+On April 26, 2022, by and through a joint venture subsidiary of the Company, we purchased real property located at 3799 N Decatur Road, Decatur, GA 30021, commonly called the "Brentwood Apartments" (the "Brentwood Property") for \$24,180,000, with initial debt financing of \$20,651,725.
+Our initial contribution was \$7,605,627 with additional contributions possible as the Company may determine necessary.
 This is a "value-add" transaction whereby only relatively slight renovations are contemplated.
-The investment horizon is approximately three (3) years from acquisition, provided however that there is no restriction on an earlier sale of the property following stabilization once the "value-add" improvements are completed.
+The investment horizon is approximately four (4) years from acquisition (extended by one (1) year), provided however that there is no restriction on an earlier sale of the property following stabilization once the "value-add" improvements are completed.
 While there may be some cash flow to the Company prior to sale, it is anticipated that the bulk of the returns will come upon sale of the property.
-As of March 31, 2024, an internal valuation of the Brentwood Property is \$27,800,000, with debt outstanding of \$18,989,494.
+As of March 31, 2025, an internal valuation of the Brentwood Property is \$25,000,000, with debt outstanding of \$18,989,494, following a recent debt refinancing with a new lender.

-On June 10, 2022 by and through a joint venture subsidiary of the Company, we purchased various real property located at 301 Highland Drive, Athens, GA 30605, 160 Elkview Drive, Athens, GA 30607, and 122 N Bluff Road, Athens, GA 30607 (collectively, the "Athens Property") for \$44,590,000, with debt financing of \$38,000,000.
-Our contribution was \$15,050,000.
+On June 10, 2022, by and through a joint venture subsidiary of the Company, we purchased various real property located at 301 Highland Drive, Athens, GA 30605, 160 Elkview Drive, Athens, GA 30607, and 122 N Bluff Road, Athens, GA 30607 (collectively, the "Athens Property") for \$44,590,000, with debt financing of \$38,000,000.
+Our initial contribution was \$15,050,000 with additional contributions possible as the Company may determine necessary.
 This is a "value-add" transaction whereby only relatively slight renovations are contemplated.
-The investment horizon is approximately three (3) years from acquisition, provided however that there is no restriction on an earlier sale of the property following stabilization once the "value-add" improvements are completed.
+The investment horizon is approximately four (4) years from acquisition (extended by one (1) year), provided however that there is no restriction on an earlier sale of the property following stabilization once the "value-add" improvements are completed.
 While there may be some cash flow to the Company prior to sale, it is anticipated that the bulk of the returns will come upon sale of the property.
-As of March 31, 2024, an internal valuation of the Athens Property is \$60,400,000, with debt outstanding of \$34,084,125.
+As of March 31, 2025, an internal valuation of the Athens Property is \$63,500,000, with debt outstanding of \$38,631,083.
+The Athens Property was refinanced in 2024 with the same lender.